joshcanhelp/josh-to-11/input/symlinked/posts/2008-11-20-beginner-excercises-to-learn-php-programming.md

 ---
-title: "Beginner Exercises to Learn PHP Programming"
+title: Beginner Exercises to Learn PHP Programming
-excerpt: "I’ve been on a quest to try my hand at a real programming language.
-I get the feeling that I’m really going to like what I learn."
+excerpt: I’ve been on a quest to try my hand at a real programming language.
+I get the feeling that I’m really going to like what I learn.
-modified: 2016-10-20 16:44:20
+modified: 2016-10-20T16:44:20.000Z
-tags: ["Software Engineering"]
-featured_img:
 wpid: 386
+tags:
+  - Software Engineering
+featured_img: null
 ---